florisvlasveld/vea/README.md

 These instructions are:
 - Only processed if they appear in **today’s journal file**.
 - Ignored in all other journal entries.
-- Treated as **binding** — the AI will attempt to follow them, e.g.:
+- Treated as **binding** — the LLM will attempt to follow them, e.g.:
   - Add custom insights.
   - Emphasize specific events or people.
   - Include extra sections or summaries.